 Menu

 Since 2015, civil society has been working on a draft law for the protection of human rights defenders.
 On 15 June 2022, a law was adopted by a large majority of votes in the National Assembly.
-Although this development offers hope, the current situation of human rights defenders remains worrisome.
+Although this development offered hope, since the coup d’état in July 2023, we consider the process to have been abandoned.

 The African Commission also offers a monitoring mechanism for the situation and safety of Human Rights Defenders through a separate Special Rapporteur on Human Rights Defenders for Africa.
 This mechanism has not published any report on the situation of human rights defenders in Niger, however.
 In 2014, the Special Rapporteur published a press release on the arrest and detention of human rights defenders, reminding the authorities of Niger of their obligation to protect defenders.